Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 2. Align sales and marketing teams

-When your sales and marketing teams share goals, messaging and feedback, you’ll move leads through the funnel more effectively.
+When your sales and marketing teams share goals, messaging and feedback, leads move through the funnel more efficiently.

-Both teams can benefit from each other’s insights.
+Both teams benefit from shared insights.
 Marketing can use sales data to decide which assets to develop next, while that content helps reps win over potential customers.

 Download Your Sales and Marketing Strategy Guide